Robin-Logo

 • Support: You can integrate different resources to support your guests, such as digital office maps to help them find the right meeting room.

 Plus, with the staying power of hybrid and remote work, you may not have the resources to support a staffed reception area.
-Contactless tools mean you can make guests feel welcome even if you don’t have a receptionist.
+Contactless tools mean you can make guests feel welcome even if you don’t have a receptionist on site.

 When you arrive at a place you haven’t been to before, you likely use visual cues to get yourself to the right location – you might look for a directory, map, or other signage.
 Wayfinding is simply the set of tools we use to orient ourselves and choose the best route.

-In the world of work, wayfinding is an important concept for visitor management.
+In the world of work, wayfinding is an important concept for the visitor management process.
 Avoiding confusion and helping people get where they’re going ensures they have a seamless, positive experience.

 Digital signage can be a good option for flexible setups where employees may not have fixed desks or offices.
 With app-based tools and digital displays, you can update information in real-time so visitors are directed to the correct location.

 One of the most universal wayfinding tools is a map.
 Traditionally, the office floor plan was a static sign taped to a wall – not very helpful for a first-time guest.
 But with visitor management software, your guest has a wayfinding solution in their pocket.
-Use these guidelines to help you create a digital map of your office:
+Use these guidelines to help you create a digital map of your office that welcomes visitors:

 • Label spaces: You know where the marketing staff sits, but your guests probably don’t.
 Label floors and areas by department or team, and make sure conference rooms and other meeting spaces are marked, too.